US-based automaker Jeep, owned by Stellantis, has revealed the first images of its upcoming electric SUV and confirmed that it will launch in 2023.

 On Tuesday, Stellantis also teased the upcoming Ram 1500 truck with images showing off the vehicle’s lighting setup.
 The image appears to be just a design sketch, leaving open the possibility that Ram has yet to settle on a final form of its upcoming electric truck.

-Ram is also making an electric ProMaster delivery van that will be incorporated into Amazon’s fleet starting in 2023, the report said.
+The report said that Ram is also making an electric ProMaster delivery van that will be incorporated into Amazon’s fleet starting in 2023.

-Both the Jeep EV and Ram 1500 EV will likely use Stellantis’ STLA platform, which is one of the four platforms used by the automaker for its upcoming lineup of EVs, it added.
+The Jeep EV and Ram 1500 EV will likely use Stellantis’ STLA platform, one of the four platforms used by the automaker for its upcoming lineup of EVs, it added.